Hepatitis B: Diagnosis

-If the host is able to clear the infection, eventually the HBsAg will become undetectable and will be followed by IgG antibodies to the hepatitis B surface antigen and core antigen (anti-HBs and anti HBc IgG).
+If the host is able to clear the infection, eventually the HBsAg will become undetectable and will be followed by Immunoglobulin G|IgG antibodies to the hepatitis B surface antigen and core antigen (anti-HBs and anti HBc IgG).
 The time between the removal of the HBsAg and the appearance of anti-HBs is called the window period.
 A person negative for HBsAg but positive for anti-HBs either has cleared an infection or has been vaccinated previously.

 Individuals who remain HBsAg positive for at least six months are considered to be hepatitis B carriers.
 Carriers of the virus may have chronic hepatitis B, which would be reflected by elevated serum alanine aminotransferase (ALT) levels and inflammation of the liver, if they are in the immune clearance phase of chronic infection.
 Carriers who have seroconverted to HBeAg negative status, in particular those who acquired the infection as adults, have very little viral multiplication and hence may be at little risk of long-term complications or of transmitting infection to others.
-However, it is possible for individuals to enter an "immune escape" with HBeAg-negative hepatitis.
+However, it is rare but possible for individuals to enter an "immune escape" with reactivated HBeAg-negative hepatitis, once again showing signs of disease despite previous complete immune system control.
+This results in high viral replication and faster progression towards cirrhosis, compared to the typical course of disease.
+These individuals will typically have detectable anti-HBe antibodies, but no detectable HBeAg in the serum.

 PCR tests have been developed to detect and measure the amount of HBV DNA, called the viral load, in clinical specimens.
 These tests are used to assess a person's infection status and to monitor treatment.
 Individuals with high viral loads, characteristically have ground glass hepatocytes on biopsy.